amlanacharya/Agent/module3/lessons/lesson1.md

-# Lesson 1: Pydantic Fundamentals 🔒
+# 🚀 Module 3: Data Validation with Pydantic - Lesson 1: Pydantic Fundamentals 🔒

+## 🎯 Lesson Objectives

+By the end of this lesson, you will:
+- 🔍 Understand the core concepts of Pydantic and its role in data validation
+- 🧩 Create robust, type-safe data models using Pydantic
+- 🔄 Implement custom validation logic for complex requirements
+- 📊 Convert between different data formats (JSON, dictionaries)
+- 🛠️ Apply Pydantic to validate user inputs for agent systems

+---

+## 📚 Introduction to Pydantic

 <img src="https://github.com/user-attachments/assets/25117f1e-d4cf-40df-8103-2afb4c4ff69a" width="50%" height="50%"/>

-## 📋 Overview

 Pydantic is a powerful data validation and settings management library that uses Python type annotations to enforce type safety at runtime.
-In this lesson, we'll explore the core concepts of Pydantic and how it can be used to create robust, type-safe data models for agent systems.

-## 🧠 Why Pydantic for Agent Systems?
+It provides a clean, intuitive way to define data models and validate inputs against those models.

 When building AI agents, we often need to: